 - Zoom in to see, create, or edit details

 Best alternative for: Animators and small studios.

-This free, open source 3D modeling platform is ideal for small animation or video studios that handle all aspects of production.
-Known for its animation tools and its simulations (fluids, smoke, flowing hair, etc.), Blender also has professional-level video editing functions, for both animation and recorded video footage.
+This free alternative to sketchup offers an open source 3D modeling platform, ideal for small animation or video studios that handle all aspects of production.
+Known for its animation software, drafting tools, and its simulations (fluids, smoke, flowing hair, etc.), Blender also has professional-level video editing functions, for both animation and recorded video footage.

 You can use Blender to:

 - Reconstruct camera movements within a live scene